 In addition to the wide range of information provided to the Board at scheduled meetings, senior management also provides periodic presentations to the Board on specific aspects of our business or industry that are deemed particularly relevant or important, or on topics that we or the Board considers to be beneficial.
 In some cases, external advisors or consultants are invited to address the Board.
+For example, during 2022, the Board and senior management participated in a program with respect to the "Do Safety Differently" concept provided by Dr. Sidney Dekker, and our Board members also received training on information security.

-The Board and senior management participated in two cyber-security educational sessions in 2021, both were presented at our offices including one session that was led by a very well-known third-party governance advisor.
-Our Board members are invited to attend all meetings of the Board Committees, regardless of whether they are members of those particular Committees, and they are also encouraged to attend seminars, conferences and professional development events.
-Due to COVID-19, a number of our directors reported completing virtual training sessions and seminars during the year, including on such matters as ESG, diversity, and tailings management, and several of our Board members also attended industry conferences, such as the Denver Gold Forum, BMO Global Mining Conference, and KPMG Mining Executive and Director Forum, as well as events of the Institute of Corporate Directors.
-The Chair of the Board, Ms. Winckler, earned her ESG Competent Boards Certificate and Designation 2021 (GCB.D) in 2021.
+Our Board members are also encouraged to attend seminars, conferences and professional development events.
+A number of our directors reported completing training sessions and seminars during the year, and several of our Board members also attended industry conferences.
+Among others, individual directors attended various seminars, including with respect to the transition to a net zero carbon economy; finance insights and reporting developments; ESG; tailings techniques, management and remote sensing; talent and culture; climate governance; project management; accounting, finance, and audit committee matters; cryptocurrencies; and governance and ethics.

 Visits to our mines and development sites are also important educational opportunities.
 Directors have been and will continue to be given tours of our operations to give the directors additional insight into our business and to encourage interaction with our local management and personnel.
-In 2021, six of our directors visited the operations at Timmins and four of our directors visited the operations at La Colorada and Dolores.
+COVID-19 continued to limit opportunities to visit our operations in 2022, however the Board expects to resume site visits in 2023.
 All Board members are provided with detailed monthly management reports regarding our business and operations.

-In addition to the foregoing, our General Counsel and the Corporate Secretary, in conjunction with the N&G Committee, have the responsibility of updating the Board members on new and evolving corporate governance developments applicable to directors of public companies with respect to their conduct, duties and responsibilities.
-We also provide our Board with updates on regulatory, industry and political developments that could affect our business.
+In addition to the foregoing, our General Counsel and the Corporate Secretary, in conjunction with the N&G Committee, update the Board members on new and evolving corporate governance developments applicable to directors of public companies with respect to their conduct, duties and responsibilities.
+We also provide our Board with periodic updates on regulatory, industry and political developments that could affect our business.
 Educational reading materials on matters of significance to us and the mining industry are provided to the Board periodically.